-Named “lowchow” (turtle) and “hatchee” (river) by the Seminole Indians, the beautiful Loxahatchee River is an 8.5-mile waterway located near the cities of Jupiter and Hobe Sound.
-It is a National Wild and Scenic River.
+Named “lowchow” (turtle) and “hatchee” (river) by the Seminole Indians, the beautiful Loxahatchee River is a National Wild and Scenic River.
 Portions of the River are also designated as an aquatic preserve, Outstanding Florida Water and a state park.

 The Loxahatchee starts out narrow and twisty as it meanders its way toward the Atlantic.
 You’ll pass through an incredible cypress swamp, complete with thousands of species of plants and animals.